 Stygimoloch Origins, Taxonomy and Timeline

-The Stygimoloch, whose name translates to “Demon from the river Styx,” carries an etymological reference to the river Styx of Greek mythology and a Canaanite God, Moloch.
+Stygimoloch, got its name, “Demon from the river Styx,” in reference to the river Styx of Greek mythology and a Canaanite Demon God, Moloch.
 This name reflects the dinosaur’s distinct skull features–which include long, horn-like projections and a thickened dome.

-Belonging to the Pachycephalosauridae family, the Stygimoloch is a part of the order Ornithischia.
-Its type species, Stygimoloch spinifer, is unique in its family due to its peculiar skull characteristics.
+Belonging to the Pachycephalosauridae family, Stygimoloch is a part of the order Ornithischia.
+Its type species, Stygimoloch spinifer, is unique in its family due to its peculiar skull characteristics, in particular, all the horns it sported in life.

-This herbivore thrived during the end of the Late Cretaceous period.
-This period, known for its rich biodiversity, was the last segment of the Mesozoic Era and often referred to as the Age of Dinosaurs.
+This herbivore thrived during the end of the Late Cretaceous period, specifically during the Maastrichtian to Lancian epochs, some 72 to 66 million years ago.
+This period, known for its rich biodiversity, was the last part of the Mesozoic Era and often referred to as the Age of Dinosaurs.

 Listen to Pronunciation